google/docsy/content/en/docs/Getting started/_index.md

 1. Get local copies of the project submodules so you can build and run your site locally:

     ```bash
-    git submodule update --init --recursive
+    $ git submodule update --init --recursive
     ```
-1. Switch to your `docsy-example` directory, and build your site:
+1. Switch to your site root directory, and build your site:

     ```
-    hugo server
+    $ hugo server
     ```
 1. Preview your site: http://localhost:1313/.